claresudbery/clare-wiki-ably/pages/think/events/other-talks/aotb21.md

 * She is explicit with clients at the start of engagements, that she will be honest and colourful etc - and if that doesn't work for them, they shouldn't hire her.
 I should do that too!
 * Have psychological safety training sessions, where you ask people, what does psychological safety mean for you?
 What would you need?

-3/9/21, Emily Bache - Samman technical coaching
+## 3/9/21, Emily Bache - Samman technical coaching

+I turned this into a Twitter thread [here](https://twitter.com/ClareSudbery/status/1434130606976339968?s=20).
+The actual content of the tweets is [here](#emily-bache-talk---tweets).

 * My tweet thread of these notes is here: https://twitter.com/ClareSudbery/status/1434130606976339968?s=20
 * Samman = Swedish, means "together".